nobodyczcz/Minizinc-Tuning/README.md

 3. psutil

    The program require psutil python module.
 Anaconda have this module on default.
-If you meet error "No module named 'psutil'", you can install it by:
+If you meet error "No module named 'psutil'", you can click [here](https://github.com/giampaolo/psutil/blob/master/INSTALL.rst) to install it.

-   `pip install psutil`

 4. Minizinc